ronrothjr/The-Threads-of-Becoming/README.md

 ### [A Primer for Thread Discovery](thread-discovery.md)

-This is a first pass at providing the initial structure for sharing wisdom by identifying threads.
+This is a first pass at providing the initial structure for sharing wisdom by identifying universal tensions.

 ### **[Process Thought: A Universal Primer](process-thought.md)**